 I have reviewed several cases where dogs developed thrombocytopenia and sudden anemia subsequent to receiving leptospirosis-containing vaccines .
 A situation that appears similar to Evans Syndrome in humans.

-Reasons Why Your Pet’s Platelet Count Could Be High = Thrombocytosis
+Reasons Why Your Cat or Dog’s Platelet Count Might Be High = Thrombocytosis

-Very rarely, the bone marrow megakaryocytes that give rise to thrombocytes will themselves become cancerous , multiply and overproduce thrombocytes or the whole marrow system will go into “neoplastic overdrive” (polycythemia vera).
+Very rarely, the bone marrow megakaryocytes that give rise to your dog and cat’s thrombocytes will themselves become cancerous , multiply and overproduce thrombocytes, or the whole marrow system will go into “neoplastic overdrive” (polycythemia vera).

 CBC/ WBC and standard blood chemistry panel, coagulation profile, M:E ratio, clotting time , bleeding time, Coombs test, ANA test.